Professor of Chemistry; Associate Dean for Academic Affairs

-His scholarly interests include chemical education, synthetic inorganic chemistry, and the exploration of philosophical, scientific and Christian scholarship as it relates to the question of human origin.
-He recently published “Nietzsche Was Probably Right: A Postcritical Assessment of the Christian Paradigm and Its Deity” which offers a balanced, objective, comprehensive overview of issues that are relevant to all Christians.
-Dr. Malinak is also an unabashed fan of “Star Wars.”
+In addition to course development, Dr. Malinak’s scholarly interests include chemical education, synthetic inorganic chemistry, and the exploration of philosophical, scientific and Christian scholarship as it relates to the question of human origin.
+His book, Nietzsche Was Probably Right: A Postcritical Assessment of the Christian Paradigm and Its Deity, offers a balanced, objective, comprehensive overview of issues that are relevant to all Christians.